3 Types of Renovations That Boost Home Resale Value

 2. Adding Livable Space:

 Creating more livable space that future homeowners can reimagine in their own way is a win-win.
-For example, if you finish your basement or attic, you and the home's future owners have options for a playroom, craft space, office, or even an in-law apartment.
+For example, if you finish your attic, you and the home's future owners have options for a playroom, craft space, office, or even an in-law apartment.
 Knocking down a wall to create a more open floor plan can also add to a home's livable space.

 3. Improving Energy Efficiency: